Fire Protection Administration

 - Students shall integrate the professional development model into the operations of a fire protection agency.

-- Students completing this degree will demonstrate the ability to work within a team to assess and suggest methodologies to provide fire related emergency services to communities.
+- Students completing this degree will demonstrate the ability to work within a team to assess and suggest methodologies to provide fire related

-- Students will correlate widely variant issues, assign priorities to each, and synthesize given information into a unified approach to solving preventing and mitigating fire conditions.
+emergency services to communities. - Students will correlate widely variant issues, assign priorities to each, and synthesize given information into a unified approach to solving preventing and

-- Students demonstrate understanding of the need to integrate hazard assessment, hazard mitigation and emergency response capabilities in the umbrella of emergency service systems.
+mitigating fire conditions. - Students demonstrate understanding of the need to integrate hazard assessment, hazard mitigation and emergency response capabilities in the

-- Students will demonstrate the ability to effectively communicate fire department needs to political bodies, managers, citizens and others within the fire department organization.
+umbrella of emergency service systems. - Students will demonstrate the ability to effectively communicate fire department needs to political bodies, managers, citizens and others within the fire

-- Students will demonstrate understanding of nationally accepted codes, laws and standards that are applicable to fire and emergency service organizations in providing comprehensive emergency services to a community.
+department organization. - Students will demonstrate understanding of nationally accepted codes, laws and standards that are applicable to fire and emergency service organizations in

 Fire, Arson, and Explosion Investigation